biojava/biojava.github.io/_wikis/BioJava3_Eclipse_with_SVN.md

 <!-- -->

--   at the moment it fails since 1.6 is required and my operating system (osx 10.4.11) does not have that...
+-   right click on the toplevel biojava3 project name and -\>Enable dependecy management